-Student Responsibilities Student Rights To use only those bulletin boards or wall areas designated for use by To possess, post, and distribute any forms of literature that are not students and student organizations, and must also accept inherently disruptive to the school program including, but not responsibility for the effect that the posting publication or limited to, newspapers, magazines, leaflets, and pamphlets distribution of this literature might have on the normal activities of the school To refrain from publishing libelous and obscene materials, to seek full information on the topics about which they write, and observe the normal rules for responsible journalism under the guidance of the faculty advisor.
-To be free of censorship on their publications except within the framework of guidelines previously agreed upon by students and administrators Principals may suppress or recall literature which they consider primarily commercial in nature or material which could endanger the orderly operation of the school.
+To use only those bulletin boards or wall areas designated for use by students and student organizations, and must also accept responsibility for the effect that the posting publication or distribution of this literature might have on the normal activities of the school

+To refrain from publishing libelous and obscene materials, to seek full information on the topics about which they write, and observe the normal rules for responsible journalism under the guidance of the faculty advisor.

+Principals may suppress or recall literature which they consider primarily commercial in nature or material which could endanger the orderly operation of the school.

+To possess, post, and distribute any forms of literature that are not inherently disruptive to the school program including, but not limited to, newspapers, magazines, leaflets, and pamphlets

+To be free of censorship on their publications except within the framework of guidelines previously agreed upon by students and administrators